LitzN/KetoMeals/README.md

 * __Form__
     * I opened a recipe with an incorrect meal type.
 I chose the correct one from the dropdown and submitted the form.
 I was redirected to the users my recipes page with an alert saying "Recipe Updated!".
-    * I checked the recipe was no longer in the users recipes and had updated on the database.
+    * I checked the recipe was updated on the database.

 ### **Lighthouse Audit**
 [Lighthouse audit results](static/screenshots/lighthouse-results.png)